 Annual EE Plans will be filed pursuant to R.I.
 Gen. Laws §§ 39-1-27.7(c)(5).

 Annual EE Plans will propose an updated and detailed budget for meeting the savings target set in Three-Year EE Plans, covering the annual period beginning the following January 1, that identifies the projected costs; benefits; and energy saving goals of the portfolio.
+The distribution company shall update the analysis described in Section 3.3.B.i.c. of these Standards for the annual program year using the best-available information and shall adjust its proposed annual savings goals and budgets to be consistent with the update.
+Where adjustments are made, the distribution company shall identify and justify the specific adjustments.

 Annual EE Plans will propose detailed budgets that include the projected costs, benefits, and energy saving goals of each program.